ljt/nomad/website/source/intro/vs/custom.html.markdown

 Nomad provides organizations of any size a solution for deployment that is simple, robust, and scalable.
-It reduces the time and effort spent re-inventing the wheel and users can focus instead on their business applications.
+It reduces the time and effort spent re-inventing the wheel, allowing users to focus instead on their business applications.